Susanpdl/WebSweep/extention/README.md

-# DataSweepr - Real-Time Domain Tracker Extension
+# WebSweep - Real-Time Domain Tracker Extension

 A Chrome extension that provides real-time domain tracking with JWT authentication and secure backend synchronization.